cjumel/conf.nvim/README.md

 - the project level, e.g. if I work on a project that uses a different code formatter, I want to disable my formatter or change it
-- the command level, e.g. to start Neovim in "light mode" (basically without any external dependenncies) on-the-flye, without having to create a new configuration file
+- the command level, e.g. to start Neovim in "light mode" (basically without any external dependenncies) on-the-fly, without having to create a new configuration file

 Besides, I wanted to do this with Lua, as I like this language and it is powerful-enough and yet very efficient!

 ## The solution

-When the plugin is initialized, the user defines a default Neovim configuration, then three steps happen, corresponding to the 3 levels described above:
+When the plugin is setup,the following steps happen:

+- First, the plugin looks for a default Neovim configuration file (in `lua/default-nvim-config.lua` by default) in the Neovim configuration directory (`~/.config/nvim` by default).
+If found, this file is **securely** sourced, and its output is used to define the Neovim configuration.

-- First, the plugin looks for a global Neovim configuration file (named `.nvim-global.lua` by default) in the Neovim configuration directory (by default `~/.config/nvim`).
+- Then, the plugin looks for a global Neovim configuration file (in `lua/global-nvim-config.lua` by default) in the Neovim configuration directory (`~/.config/nvim` by default).
 If found, this file is **securely** sourced, and its output is used to update the Neovim configuration.

 - Then, the plugin looks for a project-specific Neovim configuration file (named `.nvim.lua` by